danah boyd (2026). Social media is now parasocial media. Social Media + Society, 12. https://doi.org/10.1177/20563051261437487

 Summary

-In this anniversary essay for Social Media + Society, danah boyd argues that the platforms scholars have spent two decades calling “social media” no longer warrant that name.
-Where early-2000s platforms supported reciprocal exchange, identity work, and peer community-building, today’s dominant platforms reward scrolling over posting, algorithmically promoted professional content over friend updates, and one-sided attention to influencers over mutual relationships. boyd proposes the field deprecate “social media” in favor of “parasocial media,” a relabeling she frames as both a descriptive correction and a normative intervention with consequences for how we study governance, inequality, and digital sociality.
+In this anniversary essay for Social Media + Society, danah boyd argues that the platforms once called “social media” have changed so fundamentally over two decades that the label has become a misnomer.
+Where early-2000s platforms supported reciprocal sociality, identity work, and community-building, contemporary platforms reward scrolling over posting, algorithmically curated and professionally produced content over peer-to-peer exchange, and one-sided attention to influencers over mutual friendship. boyd proposes that scholars deprecate the term “social media” in favor of “parasocial media” to better capture this shift and its consequences for governance, inequality, and digital sociality.
+Writing as both a longtime participant in coining social-media-era vocabulary and a critic revisiting those choices, she positions the piece as a corrective terminological intervention.

 Key Contributions

-• Introduces “parasocial media” as a successor term to “social media,” reviving Horton & Wohl’s (1956) parasocial interaction concept for the platform era.
+• Introduces and argues for “parasocial media” as a replacement term for “social media” in the contemporary platform era.

 Methods

-A reflective, historically grounded essay synthesizing two decades of participant-observation in the social media industry with secondary literature from platform studies, influencer studies, parasocial interaction theory, and platform political economy.
-The argumentation proceeds primarily through conceptual and terminological analysis rather than empirical data collection.
+A reflective, historically grounded essay drawing on the author’s two decades of participant-observation, blogging, and consulting in the social media industry. boyd combines conceptual and terminological genealogy with a synthesis of secondary literature across platform studies, influencer studies, parasocial interaction theory, and the political economy of platforms.

 Findings

-• Posting has declined while scrolling dominates user activity on major platforms (citing John, 2024).
+• Posting behavior on major platforms has declined while scrolling dominates user activity.

-• Feeds are increasingly populated by professionalized creator and advertiser content rather than friend updates.
+• Feeds are increasingly populated by professionalized creator and advertiser content rather than peer updates from friends.

-• Doctorow’s three-stage “enshittification” trajectory describes how platforms have moved from user-serving to investor-serving, with current platforms occupying the terminal stage.
+• Doctorow’s three-stage “enshittification” framework captures the shift from user-serving to investor-serving platforms, with current platforms in the third stage.

-• Algorithmic incentives have converted “creators” into “influencers” producing assetizable content, while ordinary users face privacy, reputational, and social risks that depress posting.
+• Algorithmic incentives transformed “creators” into “influencers” producing assetizable content, while ordinary users face privacy, reputational, and social risks that make posting less attractive.

-• Parasocial engagement, though emotionally intense and time-consuming, fails to generate reciprocal social fabric and can coexist with — even amplify — loneliness and toxicity.
+• Parasocial engagement, though emotionally intense, fails to generate reciprocal social fabric and can coexist with loneliness and toxicity.

 Connections